JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 | --pipeline | Pipeline to run.
 Valid options: presynaptic_n1_to_n2, presynaptic_n1_to_postsynaptic_n2, presynaptic_in_volume, classify_synapses, collocate_synapses |
 | --synapse_model | Path to trained synapse model in HDF5 format |

-## Global Optional Parameters
+## Frequently used Global Optional Parameters

-Frequently used parameters:
+Aadditional rarely used Global Optional Parameters related to container naming are listed at the bottom of the page.

 | Argument   | Default | Description                                                                           |
 |------------|---------|---------------------------------------------------------------------------------------|